playfulprogramming/playfulprogramming/content/blog/angular-templates-start-to-source/index.md

 <iframe src="https://stackblitz.com/edit/start-to-source-7-viewchildren?ctl=1&embed=1&file=src/app/app.component.ts" style="width:100%; height:500px; border:0; border-radius: 4px; overflow:hidden;" sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"></iframe>

 Would give you a list of all components with that base class.
-You're also able to use the `{read: ElementRef}` property from the `ViewChild` property decorator to get a `QueryList<ElementRef>` (to be able to get the reference to the DOM [Elements](https://developer.mozilla.org/en-US/docs/Web/API/Element) themselves) instead of a query list of `MyComponentComponent` types.
+You're also able to use the `{read: ElementRef}` property from the `ViewChild` property decorator to get a `QueryList<ElementRef>` (to be able to get a reference to the DOM [Elements](https://developer.mozilla.org/en-US/docs/Web/API/Element) themselves) instead of a query list of `MyComponentComponent` types.

 ### What is `QueryList` {#viewchildren-querylist}